- MENU -

 If students with disabilities need support for their classes, the center will support them so that they are able to go through their university life like any other students.
 Professional coordinators together with the students discuss the necessary support needed, and offer that support in conjunction with related departments and the college / graduate course the students belong to.

-The student health clinics provide emergency treatment and regular health checks for early diagnosis and prevention of illness.
+The Health Administration Center provide emergency treatment and regular health checks for early diagnosis and prevention of illness.
 The staff can provide you with referrals to specialist medical institutions, issue health certificates and related documents, and offer advice and counseling for your health.
 Mental health consultants are also available.
 If you have any problem, just visit the clinics either in Aoyama campus or in Sagamihara campus.

 AGU Fitness centers is dedicated to the health and wellbeing of the AGU students.
 The centers host a variety of fitness classes from yoga to Boxercise.
 Resident staff can assist you to use a wide range of exercise machines.
 You can also consult with qualified dieticians.
 Fitness centers make sure that there is something for everyone.